Federated Continual Learning: Concepts, Challenges, and Solutions: Challenges of Federated Learning

 \subsection{Heterogeneity}

 In collaborative learning, different clients contribute to training, which can enhance overall training performance by leveraging server computational power and improving convergence rates and globalization \cite{10001832,9751161}.
 However, this diversity can introduce heterogeneity, stemming from factors such as geographical differences, variations in data source distribution, differing data formats, inconsistent data quality, variations in data collection methods, discrepancies in labeling practices, and differences in feature representation \cite{10118862}.
 Heterogeneity, which refers to the presence of differences and diversity within a set of elements, is one of the prominent challenges in collaborative learning. \cite{10061708} highlights the severe impacts of device and behavioral heterogeneity on model performance, showing substantial degradation in model quality and fairness.
-Another study on dialogue generation focuses on branch homogeneity problems in collaborative learning and proposes methods to enhance branch heterogeneity for improved performance \cite{li2023heterogeneousbranch}.
-Tailored strategies are essential for managing heterogeneity, as it can hinder the effectiveness of collaborative learning.
-Effective management is crucial to fully realize the potential of collaborative learning.
 This subsection explains different types of heterogeneity and proposes methods to address them effectively, categorizing heterogeneity into two primary types: data heterogeneity and system heterogeneity.

 Data heterogeneity arises from the varied nature of data contributed by different clients.
 Figure \ref{fig:data-heterogeneity} delineates the subsets of data heterogeneity.
 Table \ref{tab:evaluation} highlights datasets demonstrating such heterogeneity, including non-IID distributions and imbalanced data.
 Understanding data heterogeneity is crucial for effective model training and integration \cite{Liu2023Predictive, 10174745}.
 Data heterogeneity is generally classified into statistical and conceptual subsets, each of which presents a distinct challenge that needs to be addressed in detail.